stackroute/Samarth-Platform/README.md

 - Language barriers have to be crossed, if Samarth needs to cover all industry segments, large number of skilled people, geographical locations and openings
 - Intuitive and forgiving user interface is needed as it is expected to be used by large number people with varied level of familiarity with computer interfaces
 - As coordinators are involved, there is a implicit middleman in the process of placement, which demands transparency among coordinators, among job providers and skilled people.
 Transparency has to be default nature of the app
+- Standardising process of placement, verification, profile posting so that system capability is not diluted or compromised because of personal bias of people involved, human interferences
 - System aiding is needed in all the steps of the process so that manual efforts can be reduced and mistakes can be avoided to possible extent and constantly improved